wuichen/prismanext/README.md

 # Next.js Starter Project

 This is a starter project for React that uses Next.js.
+* Prisma with SQL as db engine / ORM / CMS dashboard
 * Authentication via Email, Facebook, Twitter and Google+
 * Uses Express combined with Passport JS for authentication and route handling
 * Account management - Update details, link/unlink accounts, delete account